Maritime Administration, DOT.

 (1) Identify and quantify environmental and transportation-related benefits that can be derived from utilization of the Marine Highway as compared to other modes of surface transportation.

-(2) Identify existing or emerging technology, vessel design, and other improvements that would reduce emissions, increase fuel economy, and lower costs of Marine Highway transportation and increase the efficiency of intermodal transfers.
+(2) Identify existing or emerging technology, vessel design, and other improvements that would reduce Start Printed Page 59537emissions, increase fuel economy, and lower costs of Marine Highway transportation and increase the efficiency of intermodal transfers.

 By Order of the Secretary.

 BILLING CODE 4910-81-P